 This big catamaran was designed by Marc Lombard with interior by Rol et Vialle.
-In plan view this cat shows that almost all of its gross planform is occupied by deck.
+In plan view the Privilege 465 shows that almost all of its gross planform is occupied by deck.
 This includes the extended nose forward.
 The divot between the hulls aft of the cockpit is only big enough to nestle the inflatable dinghy.
 This usually makes for a heavy cat, but according to brochure numbers, this cat’s D/L ratio is only 115, and that’s reasonably light.
 I’d like to see the flotation trim for myself.

 I am pleased to see that the designer has chosen to go with real daggerboards for this design.
 Most cruising cats have silly molded, low-aspect-ratio keels that may help on the beach, but don’t help on the wind.
 The Privilege’s daggerboards will help make this boat fast upwind.
 There is a small keel fairing to protect the rudder and prop when doing a beach landing.